Frequently Asked Questions

 This is not required by law.
 It will not impact funding.
 This initiative is to ensure compliance with permit requirements and to ensure consistency on projects.
 As a component of NCDOT’s Environmental Stewardship Policy, the department will strive to provide the highest level of protection for the natural resources of our state.
 The goal is to provide timely program delivery with environmental excellence on all projects.

-Can my company sponsor a workshop at a facility of my selection?
+Can my company sponsor a Level III workshop at a facility of my selection?

 We do not offer private training.
 Please look at our schedule for the next available class.